 - 1. Go to Settings > System > Events to set up a rule.
-The rule defines when the camera will perform certain actions.
+The rule defines when the device will perform certain actions.
 Rules can be setup as scheduled, recurring, or for example, triggered by motion detection. - 2.
 Select the Condition that must be met to trigger the action.
 If you specify more than one condition for the rule, all of the conditions must be met to trigger the action. - 3.
-Select which Action the camera should perform when the conditions are met.
+Select which Action the device should perform when the conditions are met.

-If you make changes to an active rule, then the rule needs to be restarted for the changes to take effect.
+If you make changes to an active rule, you have to restart the rule for the changes to take effect.

-If you change the definition of a stream profile that is used in a rule, then you need to restart all the rules that use that stream profile.
+If you change the definition of a stream profile that is used in a rule, you have to to restart all the rules that use that stream profile.